nio-blocks/allen_bradley_tags/README.md

 WriteTag
 ========
-Write tags to an Allen-Bradley ControlLogix PLC.
+Write tags to an Allen-Bradley ControlLogix or CompactLogix PLC.

 Properties
 ----------